Bar and Court Admissions

 - Defended against federal employee actions, including arbitrations and actions before the Equal Employment Opportunity Commission and Merit Systems Protection Board.

 - Led the legal team defending the Social Security Administration against litigation arising from one of the largest disability fraud schemes in U.S. history, including claims brought under the due process clause of the U.S. Constitution and the Administrative Procedures Act, with litigation reaching the U.S. Court of Appeals for the Sixth Circuit.

-- Participated in three jury trials, conducting witness direct and cross examination, and arguing directed verdict motions.
+- Participated in four jury trials, conducting witness direct and cross examination, and arguing directed verdict motions.

 Brownstein Hyatt Farber Schreck, Associate